-Discovery II has developed grade level benchmark assessments in reading, writing, and math.
-These assessments will be used to inform instruction and to measure student growth at the end of the year.
-Discovery II shall examine and refine student outcomes and performance goals over time to reflect the School's mission, curriculum, assessments, and any changes to state standards.
+Discovery Charter School has developed grade level benchmark assessments in reading, writing, and math.
+These assessments are used to inform instruction and to measure student growth at the end of the year.
+Discovery continues to examine and refine student outcomes and performance goals over time to reflect the School's mission, curriculum, assessments, and any changes to state standards.
+Because the adoption of the Common Core is a new approach to instruction, teachers are currently spending development time designing assessments for our most essential standards in reading, writing, and math to match these new standards.